retroxsky06/Final_Project/README.md

 # Final Project

 ## Project Overview
 For the final project of this course, the primary goal is to tell a cohesive story using a dataset.
+The topic of selection is stroke and the dataset is sourced from Kaggle.
+A csv file is downloaded, cleaned, analyzed, stored in a database, and then trained, tested, and evaluated in a machine learning algorithm to predict if a patient is likely to suffer a stroke based on one's demographics and health records.
+Lastly, the machine learning algorithm is integrated into an interactive web-application using Flask and HTML.

 ### Visualizations
 - **Tableau:**